ADGEfficiency/course-starter-python/neuapp/chapters/datetimes/chapter2.md

 <exercise id="1" title="Introduction" >

-After this chapter you will be able to:
+In the first section *Timezones*:

 - understand how to use the `pytz` library,
 - create timezone aware datetimes with `localize`,
 - convert timezones with `astimezone`,
 - tzinfo, naive versus aware

+In the second section *Daylight Saving*:

 ## Motivations

 Timezones are a modern day problem.

-Our ability to communicate & travel over large distances means we need to understand how to reference time all across the planet.
+Our ability to communicate & travel over large distances means requires us to reference time all across the planet - past, present and future, in any location.

-Daylight savings introduce more complexity to the timezone problem - daylight savings means that a single location can have multiple timezones in a single year.
+Daylight savings introduce more complexity to the timezone problem - a single location can have multiple timezones in a single year.

-While timezones and daylight savings are complex, they are an unavoidable part of working with timestamps.
-We believe that anyone can understand these systems.
+While timezones and daylight savings are complex, they are an unavoidable part of working with datetimes.
+Mastering them is well within the capability of any data professional - hence this course ^^

 </exercise>